 That being said, we’re going to give you a run-down of three van lifers with different backgrounds making it work on the road.
 We hope this will help give you a reference point for how finances can be managed living in a van.

-- Read our guide: How to build a van life camper
+- Want to build your own DIY van?
+Read our guide: How to build a van life camper

 How Much Does It Cost To Buy A Camper Van?